jobu9395/roofhero-docs/README.md

 RoofHero's custom API integration is designed for contractors with existing infrastructure to support real time API invocations (typically within their CRM).

 After creating a new lead, post to roofhero's API.
 This will return a payload with material and address-specific pricing.
-The API invocation takes about 1 second.
+The API invocation takes ~1-3 seconds.

 Here is an example POST request: